jinheehanaaa/Concurrency-by-Vandad-Nahavandipoor/README.md

 - Strean is continuous pipe of information.
 (Can produce more than 1 value)
 - Future is just 1 pipe of information.
 - Use await for for reading result of Stream

+## Step 6.
+API end points
+- Create JSON that will define end point (instead of hardcoding)
+- ListOfThingsAPI<T> for parsing content of apis.json (List of Iterable Stream)
+- async marks the function as being able to use await keyword inside the function.
+- *async is asynchronous generator => We return Stream using yield.